 Pivoting to a digital future

 So, what does the local government workplace of the future look like?
 We will no doubt see office space reduced considerably and employees encouraged to work remotely, as councils seek further rent reductions on top of the savings already made.
-With 68% of British employees saying they are more productive working remotely, it’s also an opportunity to re-evaluate the importance of the office, with an eye on maximising productivity and staff satisfaction.
+With at-home increased productivity, it’s also an opportunity to re-evaluate the importance of the office, with an eye on maximizing productivity and staff satisfaction.

 Digital skills and tools will be crucial

 Efficient management of data will be vital in aiding better workforce decision making through more effective analysis and improved transparency between leaders and employees.
-By using a cloud-based people system, councils will better understand their workers.
-This will enable improved workforce engagement, collaboration and ultimately enhance the employee experience to reduce staff churn and drive productivity.
 Better connected employees lead to a happier and more satisfied workforce and enable more efficient delivery of public services – an absolute necessity during these turbulent times.

 Change will not happen overnight but COVID-19 has certainly highlighted the importance of technology in connecting local and global communities.
-Using digital tools to collaborate and partner across local government, suppliers, voluntary organisations and the community has proved an effective model in delivering services to those with the greatest need in times of crisis.
-The challenge for us all is to maintain the digital progress we have made during this crisis and to take it one step further by moving all services online via interoperable cloud-based systems.
-This will enable employees and citizens to engage and communicate efficiently and securely wherever and whenever it suits.
+Using digital tools to collaborate and partner across local government, suppliers, voluntary organizations and the community has proved an effective model in delivering services to those with the greatest need in times of crisis.
+The challenge for us all is to maintain the digital progress we have made during this crisis.